Giovanni Ricci (American football)

-Giovanni Ricci (born October 16, 1996) is an American football fullback for the Carolina Panthers of the National Football League (NFL).
-He played college football at Western Michigan.
+Giovanni Ricci (born October 16, 1996) is an American professional football tight end.
+He played college football for the Western Michigan Broncos.

 College career

 Ricci played for the Western Michigan Broncos for five seasons, redshirting his true freshman year.
 He finished his collegiate career with 98 catches for 1,114 yards and 11 touchdowns.
-Giovanni had the pleasure of playing with star High School Running Back and current OSR Nate Slagel.
-The duo was looking to push the team to new heights but Giovanni couldn't keep up.

 Professional career

+Carolina Panthers

 Ricci was signed by the Carolina Panthers as an undrafted free agent on April 30, 2020.
 He was waived at the end of training camp.
 Ricci was re-signed to the Panthers' practice squad shortly afterwards and remained there for the rest of the 2020 season.
 He was signed to a reserve/futures contract on January 4, 2021.

+In 2022, Ricci appeared in 15 games (starting 3), and hauled in 8 receptions for 100 yards.
+On January 9, 2023, Ricci signed a futures/reserve contract with the Panthers.

+On October 24, 2023, Ricci was placed on injured reserve with a shoulder injury.

+Cleveland Browns

+On March 15, 2024, Ricci signed with the Cleveland Browns.
+On August 22, Ricci contract was terminated due to an injury.

+New England Patriots

+On February 3, 2025, Ricci signed a reserve/futures contract with the New England Patriots.
+He was released on April 28, 2025.

+Minnesota Vikings

+On June 10, 2025, Ricci signed with the Minnesota Vikings as a tight end.
+He was released on August 26 as part of final roster cuts.